RobRendell/gTove/README.md

 The implemented list is very long, and has been moved into a [separate file](./implemented.md).
 This section will now only list recently completed items which have not yet been released.

-* Identify who made each dice roll.
-* Allow more than one person to roll dice at once - dice from different people don't collide.
-* Allow each person's collection of dice to be dragged, rotated or elevated, to separate them.

 ## Plans/TODO

 ### Bugs